raywong-encord/Agents-MD/target-account-ownership-digest.md

 - **First run:** no previous run to bound against, so read the **last 129 messages** in the channel as the baseline.
 Subsequent runs use the last 24h (since the previous run).
 - Group by CA (owner).
 For each CA, list: account name, validated tier (if stated).
 - Show a per-CA count and the change vs. the previous digest (▲/▼/—).
 - **Format as a table** (Slack table / email table), not a bulleted list.
-One row per new account:
+One row per CA (owner):

   | CA (Owner) | Account | Validated Tier | New / Reassigned |
   |---|---|---|---|

-  Group rows by CA, with the per-CA count and Δ in a subheader or a leading summary row, e.g. `George Lim — 19 new (—)`.
+  Group rows by CA, with the per-CA count and Δ in a subheader or a leading summary row, e.g. `George Lim: 19 new (—)`.

 ### 2. Tier 0/1 unowned — EXCEPTIONS (lead with this)
 - Query companies where **`account_icp_tier_validated`** is `Tier 0` or `Tier 1`, **`target_account_owner` is empty**, and **`lifecyclestage` ≠ `customer`**.